ppy/osu-wiki/news/2024/2024-08-03-new-featured-artist-sydosys.md

 ### Sydosys - Voyage

-You might have caught [this map](https://osu.ppy.sh/beatmapsets/2150872) hosted by [Tailsdk](https://osu.ppy.sh/users/6751666) from this year's [MWC 7K 2024](/wiki/Tournaments/MWC/2024_7K).
+You might have caught [this map](https://osu.ppy.sh/beatmapsets/2150872) hosted by ::Tailsdk::{ user-id=6751666 } from this year's [MWC 7K 2024](/wiki/Tournaments/MWC/2024_7K).
 If not, you can play through it now instead!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/392/Songs/Sydosys_-_Voyage.mp3">